Camps for Kids

 Portland Audubon offers scholarships for individuals in need of financial assistance.
 We work to inspire all people to love and protect nature, and we believe that income should not be a barrier in a person’s path to connecting with nature.

 Email your completed application to Tara Lemezis, Education Program Assistant.
 You will be notified within 14 days if you are awarded a scholarship.
-If you require any assistance in filling out this form please call 971-222-6131.

 Download Summer Camp Application